-Merlyn Driver is a musician and songwriter from Orkney, a group of small islands in the north of Scotland.
-Raised on a smallholding without mains electricity, Merlyn was also home-schooled until his early teens.
-This unconventional upbringing continues to inform his music.
+Born and raised on Orkney (a group of small islands in the north of Scotland), Merlyn Driver was brought up on a smallholding without mains electricity and didn't go to school until his early teens.
+This unconventional upbringing continues to inform his music

 From a young age, Merlyn was exposed to the folk music of Orkney via his older sister Fiona, who is a traditional fiddler.
 Wider influences are just as important to him, with Paul Simon’s South African-influenced album Graceland sparking Merlyn’s passion for music from far-flung places as a child.